mkadiya20/heroic-hydra/src/server/README.md

 >    >5.
 Server sends response of any type. (except if it is a type "submit" request, read above.)

 Steps 3, 4 and 5 (in consecutive order) are repeated after steps 1 and 2, until websocket is closed.

+# GUI client

+run src/client/client.py to start up the gui.
+Close GUI window and terminal to close game.